Perso nel buio

 "Perso nel buio" (lit.
-'Lost in the Dark') is a song by Italian singer Sangiovanni, with featured vocals by Madame.
+'Lost in the Dark') is a song by Italian singers Sangiovanni and Madame.
 It was released on 12 November 2021 by Sugar Music and included in the re-release of Sangiovanni's debut EP Sangiovanni.

 Music video

 The music video for "Perso nel buio", directed by Attilio Cusani, was released on 18 November 2021 via Sangiovanni's YouTube channel.